The Silent Enemy Burning Within

 An alternative to the CRP test is the “sedimentation rate” test, which measures how fast red blood cells settle and form a sediment.
 It is considered less sensitive than the hs-CRP test, but can be useful for some patients.
 Both tests, however, have a serious drawback: they are non-specific; that is, they simply detect inflammation from all sources, including medications or injuries.
 For this reason, they cannot always be used to measure “silent inflammation.”

-For a list of symptoms commonly associated with chronic inflammation, see “Symptoms of Silent Inflammation”.
+For a list of symptoms commonly associated with chronic inflammation, see “Symptoms of Silent Inflammation” above.
 It is best to discuss these symptoms with your healthcare practitioner to determine if testing is appropriate for you.

 For years, high levels of low-density lipoprotein (LDL) cholesterol were thought to be the best marker for future cardiovascular disease.
 However, a ground-breaking 2002 study, part of the Women’s Health Initiative, showed that people with high CRP levels were 4.5 times more likely to have a heart attack; this is much more predictive than LDL cholesterol or any other known measurement.
 In this study, which followed nearly 28,000 women for eight years, patients with the greatest risk of heart attack were those with high levels of both CRP and LDL cholesterol.
 Women with the highest levels of CRP were almost 16 times more likely to develop diabetes.